Building a Smart Office to Enable More Collaboration

 The technology in the room

-With the various styles of rooms featured in the new facility, we wanted to make sure that the technology incorporated would allow full functionality in any room setup.
-The addition of Cisco MX units in the conference rooms allowed us to do this with the PresenterTrack feature, which focuses the camera on whoever is speaking.
+With the various styles of rooms featured in the new facility, we wanted to make sure that the technology incorporated would allow advanced functionality in any room setup.
+The addition of Cisco's latest video endpoints in the conference rooms allowed us to do this with the PresenterTrack feature, which focuses the camera on whoever is speaking.

 Implementing Proximity access in every room offers easy connection to personal computers, which makes meetings run more smoothly and efficiently.
 These capabilities offer users the ability to focus more clearly on meeting agendas and easily connect with remote participants.